tsegarra/dummies/_posts/2022-11-14-tie-your-mother-down.markdown

   }
 {% endlilypond %}

 Some of these notes extend across the measure boundaries.
-That's what those curved lines are for.
+That's what those curved lines (**ties**) are for.

 # Ties